juancastilla/FlowLogo/Matrix-Extension-5.x/README.md

 ## **Idea**

 Extend capabilities of the NetLogo Matrix extension to improve performance with sparse matrices.
+Two options:

-Two options: (1) Parallel Colt using many CPUs; (2) JCusparse using GPGPUs
+(1) Parallel Colt using many CPUs
+(2) JCusparse using GPGPUs

 ## Using